25 Website Must-Haves

-Calls-to-action are the elements on your website that drive visitors to take an action, whether it’s a whitepaper download, contacting sales, or product purchase.
+Calls-to-actions are the elements on your website that drive visitors to take action, whether it’s a whitepaper download, contacting sales, or product purchase.
 Your website shouldn’t be a static brochure but should prompt your visitors to do something that further engages them with your brand.

 When you’re planning for the redesign, think about all the potential opportunities for conversion.
 For example: